-Prenatal surgery to Myelomeningocele Experience at CHOP More than 1,780Patients referred to the CFDT for suspected Myelomeningocele (MMC) More than 971Patients evaluated for suspected MMC 220Fetal surgeries for MMC All numbers except deliveries reflect data from 1995-December 2014 at The Children's Hospital of Philadelphia. treat myelomeningocele (MMC), the most severe form of spina bifida, is one of the most exciting developments in the history of treatment for birth defects.
+Prenatal surgery to Myelomeningocele Experience at CHOP More than 1,830Patients referred to the CFDT for suspected Myelomeningocele (MMC) More than 1,000Patients evaluated for suspected MMC 231Fetal surgeries for MMC All numbers except deliveries reflect data from 1995-March 2015 at The Children's Hospital of Philadelphia. treat myelomeningocele (MMC), the most severe form of spina bifida, is one of the most exciting developments in the history of treatment for birth defects.
 It is also an extremely complex procedure that requires extensive experience to perform successfully.
 Mothers who choose fetal surgery require the most expert and carefully coordinated care from the time of diagnosis, for the spina bifida surgery itself, and through the baby's delivery and care afterwards.

 A quick look at our patient volumes and fetal MMC repair outcomes proves the Center is a valued resource for evaluation and treatment of myelomeningocele.
 Members of our team were not only pioneers in fetal surgery, they developed the prenatal spina bifida surgery procedure and have the greatest collective experience in the world.